huangzh317/huangzh317/README.md

 - ⚡ Fun fact: ...
 -->

-- Hi, I’m FILL_THIS_IN
+- Hi, I’m Zi Hao
-- I’m interested in FILL_THIS_IN
+- I’m interested in Drawing
-- I’m currently learning FILL_THIS_IN
+- I’m currently learning Coding
-- I'm originally from FILL_THIS_IN
+- I'm originally from China
-- I'm a (FRESHMAN, SOPHOMORE, JUNIOR, etc.) in YOUR_MAJOR
+- I'm a SOPHOMORE in Computer Engineering
-- I chose my major because FILL_THIS_IN
+- I chose my major because it's fun
-- A fun fact about me is:  FILL_THIS_IN
+- A fun fact about me is:  none
 - What do I want to learn from EE 205?
-FILL_THIS_IN
+Programming
-- A book or movie I'd recommend is:  FILL_THIS_IN
+- A book or movie I'd recommend is:  none